Please ensure Javascript is enabled for purposes of website accessibility

 Catechesis of the Good Shepherd

-A distinct Montessori-based approach to Christian formation, through which children as young as 3 form deep, lifelong relationships with Christ.
+A distinct Montessori-based approach to Christian formation through which children as young as 3 form deep, lifelong relationships with Christ.

-Contact: David Vincent admin@youngsheep.org or www.youngsheep.org
+Contact: David Vincent admin@youngsheep.org

-Catechetical for Family and Adult Formation
+Cathechist Preparation for Family and Adult Faith Formation and Evangelization Leaders

 Cathedral A.C.T.S.